 Harassment, which includes annoying and threatening phone calls and letters from creditors, debt collection agencies, auto loan companies, and mortgage companies, can be a source of extreme stress.
 An attorney at our offices can look at your situation to determine whether these creditors are actually breaking the law with their efforts to collect your debt.
 If so, you may have grounds for legal action.
 If no laws are currently being broken, we may still be able to help you take action to lessen the constant calls or contact by creditors.

 2) Creditor Negotiations

 In some cases, our attorneys may be able to negotiate with one or more of your creditors to work out a payment plan or get a settlement that will resolve your debt.

 3) Debt Consolidation

 Consolidating your debt may be another option if you have a regular source of income.
-With debt consolidation, you may be able to combine your debt into a monthly payment.Loan Modification – if you’ve fallen behind on mortgage payments, a loan modification may be an option to help avoid foreclosure.
-An attorney may be able to work out better terms for your mortgage loan, lower the interest rate and may even be able to work out a plan make up any missed payments.
+With debt consolidation, you may be able to combine your debt into a monthly payment.
+If you’ve fallen behind on mortgage payments, a loan modification may be an option to help avoid foreclosure.
+An attorney may be able to work out better terms for your mortgage loan, lower the interest rate, and may even be able to work out a plan to make up any missed payments.

-In some cases, after a review of the financial situation, you may opt to file Chapter 13 bankruptcy and reorganize your debt.
-Many clients take the information that is needed and use it to make the proper decision on whether to file a Petition.
-The Law Offices of David M. Offen will be there to help and assist you in the decision making process.
+This information is intended to help you assess your debt situation and determine whether to file bankruptcy or explore other non-bankruptcy options.
+The Law Offices of David M. Offen will be there to help and assist you in the decision-making process.
 We will provide useful information that is often badly needed when an individual is trying to deal with his or her debt problems.